mohamed-numaan/UILover/README.md

 ## Testing App

-This is a assessment app for RNG DEV to demonstrate UiLover with login and logout functionalities as like in the youtube video URL.
+This is a UiLover app with login and logout functionalities.

 ## Installation Guidelines
 To install the app from an APK file (unknown source):